LinghaoZhuang/MK-11/README.md

 ## 🔬 Abstract

-Precise classification of megakaryocyte subtypes is not only critical for the diagnosis, stratification, and prognostic assessment of **Myelodysplastic Syndromes (MDS)**, but also significant for research into various platelet-production related disorders; however, high-quality image resources for megakaryocytes with open licensing remain extremely scarce.

-Here we present the **MK-11 dataset**, comprising **7,204 Wright-Giemsa stained single-cell images** covering **11 clinically relevant megakaryocyte subtypes**.
-The class distribution partially reflects the real-world "long-tail" distribution, making it suitable as a benchmark for classification, severe class imbalance, and few-shot learning tasks.

-As the first publicly available megakaryocyte subtype image dataset, MK-11 establishes the foundation for hematopathology and computer-aided diagnosis research in MDS (and related platelet disorders), while also creating opportunities for advanced research topics such as rare subtype detection, transfer learning, and domain adaptation.
+Precise classification of megakaryocyte subtypes in bone marrow examination is crucial for the diagnosis and research of various hematological disorders, including Myelodysplastic Syndromes (MDS) and other platelet-production related diseases.
+While deep learning (DL) has demonstrated remarkable success in medical image classification, its application to megakaryocyte classification has been hindered by the scarcity of high-quality, openly licensed datasets.
+Therefore, we present MK-11, a dataset comprising 7,204 Wright-Giemsa stained single-cell images across 11 clinically relevant megakaryocyte subtypes.
+All images were annotated by two experienced hematopathologists with consensus review to ensure annotation quality, following standardized diagnostic criteria.
+Several state-of-the-art neural networks, including convolutional and transformer-based models, were evaluated on this benchmark, establishing strong baseline performance for megakaryocyte classification.
+To ensure reproducibility, we provide standardized five-fold cross-validation partitions along with all original images, annotations, partitioning schemes, and evaluation scripts under open licenses.
+In conclusion, this work built the first public megakaryocyte subtype classification dataset for automatic morphological assessment development and evaluation, serving as a benchmark for future research.

 ## 📋 Table of Contents